Corpus

 Corpus design

-Guided by the aim of diversifying interaction types along these lines, the InfinIta team recorded five table conversations, two interactions while preparing food, four tutoring sessions in architecture, six lessons - in theatre, music, restoration, general education and language teaching - and six interviews focused on the then topical issue of the Covid 19 pandemic.
+Guided by the aim of diversifying interaction types along these lines, the InfinIta team recorded five dinner and lunch table conversations, two interactions while preparing food, four tutoring sessions in architecture, six lessons - in theatre, music, restoration, general education and language teaching - and six interviews focused on the then topical issue of the Covid 19 pandemic.
 The number of participants ranged from two to nineteen.
-In interactions taking place in an institutional context (mainly lessons and tutoring, but also the interviews conducted by InfinIta team members), participant roles were clearly defined and distributed asymmetrically.
+In those interactions that took place in an institutional context (mainly lessons and tutoring, but also the interviews conducted by InfinIta team members), participant roles were clearly defined and distributed asymmetrically.
 In the non-institutional interactions of TIGR, which were recorded at people's homes, the participants' roles tended to be symmetrical, but some asymmetries emerged, for example when different generations were co-present.
-Multi-activity, finally, characterised not only table conversations and collaborative cooking, but also several interactions in educational settings that were organised as practical workshops.
-It needs to be clarified that the latter workshops replaced a different interaction type, i.e. student group work, which had been part of the original design of TIGR, but was then excluded because of difficulties encountered during the pandemic.
+Multi-activity, finally, characterised not only dinner and lunch table conversations and collaborative cooking, but also several interactions in educational settings that were organised as practical workshops.
+Those workshops replaced a different interaction type, i.e. student group work, which had been part of the original design of TIGR, but was then excluded because of difficulties encountered during the pandemic.

 All events were recorded in Southern Switzerland, more precisely in Ticino (nineteen events), the Italian Grisons (three events) and a multilingual institution in the Grisons (one event).
 Eleven municipalities are represented, assuring a certain degree of geographical variety within Southern Switzerland.
 Speaker-related parameters (age, gender, information about the person's origin, residence, education, profession, and languages) were varied as far as possible, within the limits of a procedure to recruit study participants that partly depended on the social networks of the InfinIta team members (see the section First contact with participants and informed consent).